mayankbajaj17/OCM-Divergence/README.md

 1. Clone this repository to your local machine:
     `git clone https://github.com/mayankbajaj17/OCM-Divergence.git`
+2. Navigate to the Releases section on the right-hand sidebar of this repository and download the `Raw Data OCM Divergence.zip` archive from the `v1.0-Raw-Data-OCM-Divergence` release.
-2. Unzip the `Raw Data.zip` file to access the underlying expression matrices and generated figures.
+3. Unzip the `Raw Data OCM Divergence.zip` file to access the underlying expression matrices and generated figures.
-3. Open the scripts within the `Code/` directory using Jupyter Notebook, Google Colab, or your preferred Python IDE to review or rerun the analyses.
+4. Open the scripts within the `Analysis-Code/` directory using Jupyter Notebook, Google Colab, or your preferred Python IDE to review or rerun the analyses.